Name: Bitusov Yevgeniy Vladimirovich

 Sentence: punishment in the form of 6 years of imprisonment with serving a sentence in a correctional colony of general regime, with deprivation of the right to engage in activities related to leadership and participation in the work of public organizations, for a term of 5 years with restriction of liberty for a term of 1 year

-Currently held in: Penal Colony No. 14 in Khabarovsk Territory
+Currently held in: Correctional Colony No. 14 of the Khabarovsk Territory

-Address for correspondence: Bitusov Yevgeniy Vladimirovich, born 1979, IK No. 14 in Khabarovsk Territory, sh.
-Mashinostroiteley, 10, g.
-Amursk, Khabarovsk Territory, Russia, 682643
+Address for correspondence: Bitusov Yevgeniy Vladimirovich, born 1979, Correctional Colony No. 14 of the Khabarovsk Territory, shosse Mashinostroiteley, 10, Amursk, Khabarovsk Territory, 682640

 Letters of support can be sent by regular mail or through the «zonatelecom».